Giovanni Zurolo: Family background

-Battle of the Terra d'Angri of September 1421
+Battle of the Terra d'Angri of 1421

-Giovanni strenuously defended the Terra d'Angri during a battle on 24 September 1421, from the soldiers of Andrea Fortebraccio da Montone, the Italian leader known as Braccio da Montone.
+Giovanni relentlessly defended the Terra d'Angri during a battle on 24 September 1421, from Andrea Fortebraccio da Montone's battalion, (also known as Braccio da Montone).
 During the struggles for succession to the throne of Naples, between Alfonso V of Aragon and Louis III of Anjou, siding with the latter, being the Angevin faction.

 Background

 During the dynastic struggles for the succession to the throne of Naples (see the kingdom of Naples), between Alfonso V of Aragon and Louis III of Anjou, Giovanni Zurolo sided in favor of the latter, in fact in this period the fiefdom of Angri drew many benefits thanks to his loyalty to this dynasty, as his paternal grandfather was already a feudal lord loyal to the dynasty (called like his nephew Giovanni Zurolo known as Giovannello).

 Once King Alfonso had taken power in the Kingdom of Naples, he then punished the disobedient feudal lord by sending the Italian mercenary leader Braccio da Montone, already appointed by him and the queen, to the Terra d'Angri Joanna II of Anjou, on 21 September 1421, Count of Foggia and Prince of Capua and "perpetual general" (i.e. permanent governor of the entire Neapolitan kingdom).

-On 23 September Andrea and King Alfonso visited various Neapolitan locations after which he was instructed by the rulers to attack the fiefdom of Angri governed by Count Giovanni Zurolo, who had not accepted the loyalty of the new sovereign.
-Braccioforte marched towards the Sarno valley (see Agro Nocerino-Sarnese) with his mercenary army made up of around 12,000 men and, mostly: crossbowmen, foot infantry and knights.
+On 23 September Andrea and King Alfonso visited various Neapolitan locations, after which he was instructed by the rulers to attack the fiefdom of Angri governed by Count Giovanni Zurolo, who had not accepted the loyalty of the new sovereign.
+Braccioforte marched towards the Sarno valley (see Agro Nocerino-Sarnese) with his mercenary army made up of around 12,000 men and, mostly, crossbowmen, foot infantry and knights.

 Part of the Pons Sarni which overlooks the river of the same name which passes through the city of Scafati and the church of Santa Maria delle Vergini, 15th century.